MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 CSS forced us to flatten the state tree and have a single selector for each possible combination of state.
 Although sometimes tedious, this made us acutely aware of how many variations there were.

 JavaScript doesn't force us to flatten the state tree in any way.
-The concept of different types of UI state often lost and at worst the value of individual CSS properties depends on the resolution of business logic and data within the “style sheet".
+The concept of different types of UI state often lost and at worst the value of individual CSS properties depends on the resolution of business logic and data within the “style sheet”.

 It doesn’t matter whether you’re composing styles with classnames, template strings or objects in JavaScript.
 It remains important to have a single representation for each of the possible UI states.

-My current favoured approach is to resolve application logic outside the style function, then and pass a keys for modifier and behavioural state.
+My current favoured approach is to resolve application logic outside the style function, then and pass keys for modifier and behavioural state.
 Where a behavioural state changes depending on the modifier, I use CSS custom properties to set variations that are later applied in the behaviour.

 ```javascript
 const modifiers = {